-Outbreak response plans should be scalable, adaptable, and flexible, so that they can be implemented when an outbreak is limited to a few cases and rapidly expanded if the scope of the outbreak broadens.
-Plans should be flexible, so that they can be used in any healthcare setting or unit, including specialized units within facilities.
-It is helpful to have general outbreak response plans as well as pathogen- or condition-specific response protocols for the types of outbreaks that are seen frequently.
-Established plans and protocols allow for a rapid response, provide support for less-experienced team members, and offer consistency across similar outbreaks.

-Plans can include contact lists (including lists of outbreak response team members and people within the agency to inform, outside agency contact lists, and contact lists for additional support team members), steps to follow during an outbreak, scientific publications and other key reference texts, draft agendas for meetings and conference calls, draft emails for situational updates, medical record review forms, interview forms, on-site facility infection control assessment tools, laboratory testing information, and any other pieces that are common across outbreaks.
-Additional information about assembling documents and toolkits for a healthcare outbreak response are described in section 3.3 Resources.
+Outbreak response plans should be scalable, adaptable, and flexible so that they can be implemented when the outbreak is limited to a few cases, but rapidly expanded if the scope of the outbreak broadens.
+The plans should be flexible so that they can be used in any healthcare setting or in any unit, including specialized units, within facilities.
+It is helpful to have general outbreak response plans as well as pathogen/condition-specific response protocols for the types of outbreaks that are seen frequently.
+Established plans and protocols will allow for rapid response, support for less-experienced team members, and consistency across similar outbreaks.
+Plans can include contact lists (outbreak response team members, people within the agency to inform, outside agency contact lists, contact lists for additional support team members), steps to follow during an outbreak, scientific publications and other key reference texts, draft agendas for meetings and conference calls, draft emails for situational updates, medical record review forms, interview forms, on-site facility infection control assessment tools, laboratory testing information, and any other pieces that are common across outbreaks.
+Additional information about assembling documents and toolkits for healthcare outbreak response are described below in Section 3.3 Resources.